Othelma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 11 -add execute permission to all subdirectories of the current directory for everybody task 12 -create a directory with permissions task 13 -change the group owner of a file task 14 -change the owner and the group
+task 11 -add execute permission to all subdirectories of the current directory for everybody task 12 -create a directory with permissions task 13 -change the group owner of a file task 14 advance -change the owner and the group task 15 -create a symbolic link